Limits of self-interacting neutrinos from the BAO and CMB phase shift: Conclusion

 Various interesting extensions could be considered for this work.
 Firstly, this work only explores the phase shift as it arises for neutrinos with universal self-interactions; a model that is largely disfavored by experimental data \citep{lyu2021self, blinov2019constraining}.
 However, it is possible to have non-universal self-interactions, and it might be expected this would change the significance of the effect self-interactions has on the phase shift if only some neutrinos have delayed free-streaming.
 In future work, it may be possible to develop a template for such models.
-Interestingly, \cite{das2021flavor} shows fits to \textit{Planck} data for $G_{\mathrm{eff}}$ in which only one or two neutrino species self-interact, and this provides a better fit to the data than the case of three neutrinos self-interacting.
+Interestingly, \cite{das2021flavor} shows fits to \textit{Planck} data for $G_{\mathrm{eff}}$ in which only one or two neutrino species self-interact, and this provides a better fit to the data than the case of three neutrinos self-interacting; in contrast, \cite{brinckmann2021self} does not find any preference for neutrino self-interactions when studying varying numbers of self-interacting or free-streaming species.
 Another possible extension could be to consider models of resonant neutrino self-interactions \citep{noriega2025resonant} or models in which neutrinos `self-recouple' at a later time instead of having delayed free-streaming \citep{berryman2023neutrino}.
 In the case of resonant self-interactions explored in \citep{noriega2025resonant}, for specific mediator masses $m_{\phi}$, the neutrinos self-interact preferably at $z \sim 4 \times 10^4 \frac{m_{\phi}}{eV}$, which corresponds to the epoch of BAO propagation.
 Consequently, the signal of self-interactions can be boosted, and we might expect this to also have a different impact on the phase shift that could be explored.
 Additionally, for some mediator masses it may be possible for neutrinos to `self-recouple'; in this case, modes that enter the causal horizon before the neutrinos self-recouple will experience the same phase shift that we expect to see for Standard Model neutrinos, while those that enter afterwards may have a similar impact on the phase shift that we see in the case for self-interactions explored in this work.